Dyalog/APLCourse/docs/cells-and-axes.md

 In the array `cuboid` defined above, there are `2` **major cells**, which are those of rank `¯1+≢⍴cuboid`.

+Here is another 3D array containing letters of the alphabet:

 ```APL
       2 3 4⍴⎕A
 ABCD